maheshpm22/ABC-Approximate-Bayesian-Computation-Rejection-Algorithm/README.md

 > Approximate Bayesian Computation (ABC) is is used to estimate posterior distributions of the model parameters.
 > ABC is a computational method rooted in Bayesian inference.
-In Bayesian inference likelihood is a crucial component.
+In Bayesian inference, likelihood is a crucial component.

 > For simple models, an analytical formula for likelihood can be derived.
 But, in most cases, the likelihood functions of the observations are unknown or intractable analytically.